Recruiters Tell All: How to Negotiate Your Rate

 But honestly, the best recruiters know how unproductive that is they're looking to build long-term relationships that make everyone happy.
 If they're able to do that successfully, the end result will be more profit for them in the long run.

-Here's a sample dialogue from one of our MATRIX recruiters to help you understand how to navigate the money talk.
+Here's a sample dialogue from one of our recruiters to help you understand how to navigate the money talk.

 Candidate: Just so you know, I'm a little wary about recruiters.